A Computationally Stable Approach to Gaussian Process Interpolation of Deterministic Computer Simulation Data: Choosing the Nugget

 Recall from Section~3.2 that an $n \times n$ matrix $R$ is said to be ill-conditioned or near-singular if its condition number $\kappa(R)$ is too large.
 Thus, we intend to find $\delta$ such that $\kappa(R_{\delta})$ is smaller than a certain threshold.
-Our main objective here is to compute the condition number of $R_{\delta}$ and the threshold that classifies $R_{\delta}$ as well-behaved.
+Our main objectives here are to compute the condition number of $R_{\delta}$ and the threshold that classifies $R_{\delta}$ as well-behaved.

-Let $\lambda_1 \le \lambda_2 \le \cdots \le \lambda_n$ be the eigenvalues of $R$ then, in the $L_2$--norm, $\kappa(R) = \lambda_n/ \lambda_1$ (Golub and Van Loan 1996).
+Let $\lambda_1 \le \lambda_2 \le \cdots \le \lambda_n$ be the eigenvalues of $R$.
+Then, in the $L_2$--norm, $\kappa(R) = \lambda_n/ \lambda_1$ (Golub and Van Loan 1996).
 The addition of $\delta$ along the main diagonal of $R$ shifts all of the eigenvalues of $R$ by $\delta$.
 That is, the eigenvalues of $R_{\delta} = R + \delta I$ are $\lambda_i + \delta$, $i=1,...,n$, where $\lambda_i$ is the $i$-th smallest eigenvalue of $R$.
 Thus, $R_{\delta}$ is well-conditioned if

 where $\kappa(R) = \lambda_n/\lambda_1$ and $e^a$ is the desired threshold for $\kappa(R_{\delta})$.
 Note that $\delta_{lb}$ is a function of the design points and the hyper-parameter $\theta$.